nus-cs2103/website-base/admin/project-deliverables.md

 * **Target audience**: Assume you are giving a demo to a higher-level manager of your company, to brief him/her on the current capabilities of the product.
 This is the first time they are seeing the new product you developed but they are familiar with the AddressBook-level3 (AB3) product.
 The actual audience are the evaluators (the team supervisor and another tutor).

 * **Scope**:
   * **Each person should demo the enhancements they added**.
-However, it's ok for one member to do all the typing.
+However, it's OK for one member to do all the typing.
+  * Each person should demo their part in one go %%i.e., one person should not appear multiple times in the demo.
+Reasons: it will interfere with grading as some things are graded individually%%.
+However, it's OK for one person to give a short intro at the start and appear again later in the demo to demo her features.
-  * Subjected to the constraint mentioned in the previous point, as far as possible, organize the demo to present a cohesive picture of the product as a whole, presented in a logical order. %%Remember to explain the profile of the target user profile and value proposition early in the demo.%%
+  * Subjected to the previous two points, as far as possible, organize the demo to present a cohesive picture of the product as a whole, presented in a logical order. %%Remember to explain the profile of the target user profile and value proposition early in the demo.%%
   * It is recommended you showcase how the feature improves the user’s life rather than simply describe each feature.
   * No need to cover design/implementation details as the manager is not interested in those details.
-  * Mention features you inherited from AB3 only if they are needed to explain your new features. %%Reason: existing features will not earn you marks, and the audience is already familiar with AB3 features.%%
+  * Do not demo features you inherited from AB3 unless they are needed to explain your new features. %%Reason: existing features will not earn you marks, and the audience is already familiar with AB3 features.%%
-  * Each person should demo their features.
+  * Plan the demo to be in sync with the impression you want to create.
+For example, if you are trying to convince that the product is easy to use, show the easiest way to perform a task before you show the full command with all the bells and whistles.

 * **Structure:**
   * Demo the product using the same executable you submitted, on your own laptop, using the TV.
   * It can be **a _sitting down_ demo**: You'll be demonstrating the features using the TV while sitting down.
 But you may stand around the TV if you prefer that way.
   * It will be an uninterrupted demo: The audience members will not interrupt you during the demo.
 That means you should finish within the given time.
   * The demo should use a sufficient amount of <tooltip content="`Mr aaa` is not a realistic person name">_realistic_</tooltip> demo data. %%e.g at least 20 contacts%%.
 Trying to demo a product using just 1-2 sample data creates a bad impression.
   * **Dress code** : The level of formality is up to you, but it is recommended that the whole team dress at the same level.

 * **Optimizing the time:**
   * Spend as much time as possible on demonstrating the actual product.
 Not recommended to use slides (if you do, use them sparingly) or videos or lengthy narrations.
    Avoid skits, re-enactments, dramatizations etc. This is not a sales pitch or an informercial.
 While you need to show how a user use the product to get value, but you don’t need to act like an imaginary user.
+For example,<br>
-For example, [Instead of this] `Jim get’s a call from boss.
+   [Instead of this] `Jim get’s a call from boss.
 "Ring ring", "hello", "oh hi Jim, can we postpone the meeting?"
 "Sure".
 Jim hang up and curses the boss under his breath.
-Now he starts typing ..etc.` [do this] `If Jim needs to postpone the meeting, he can type …`
+Now he starts typing ..etc.`<br>
+   [do this] `If Jim needs to postpone the meeting, he can type …`<br>
     It’s not that dramatization is bad or we don’t like it.
 We simply don’t have enough time for it.
     Note that CS2101 demo requirements may differ.
 Different context → Different requirements.
   * Rehearse the steps well and ensure you can do a smooth demo.
 Poor quality demos can affect your grade.
   * Don’t waste time repeating things the target audience already knows. e.g. no need to say things like "We are students from NUS, SoC".
-  * Plan the demo to be in sync with the impression you want to create.
-For example, if you are trying to convince that the product is easy to use, show the easiest way to perform a task before you show the full command with all the bells and whistles.

 * **Special circumstances:**
   * If a significant feature was not merged on time: inform the tutor and get permission to show the unmerged feature using your own version of the code.
 Obviously, unmerged features earn much less marks than a merged equivalent but something is better than nothing.